LearnVueCo/content/blog/how-to-use-lifecycle-hooks-in-vue3/how-to-use-lifecycle-hooks-in-vue3.md

 snippet: Lifecycle hooks in both Vue 2 and Vue 3 work very similarly - we still have access to the same hooks and we still want to use them for the same use cases.
 createdDate: 2020/12/26
 tags: essentials,lifecycle,vue3
-slug: how-to-use-lifecycle-hooks-in-vue3
 videoLink: https://youtube.com/v/xefB0ndqK0Y
 category: Essentials
 ---

-Lifecycle hooks in [both Vue 2 and Vue 3 ](https://learnvue.co/2020/02/building-the-same-component-in-vue2-vs-vue3)work very similarly – we still have access to the same hooks and we still want to use them for the same use cases.
+Lifecycle hooks in [both Vue 2 and Vue 3](https://learnvue.co/2020/02/building-the-same-component-in-vue2-vs-vue3) work very similarly – we still have access to the same hooks and we still want to use them for the same use cases.

 If our project uses the Options API, we don’t have to change any of the code for our Vue lifecycle hooks.
 This is because Vue 3 is designed to be compatible with prior releases of Vue.